Ferries Sorrento

 Best time to book

-If you are planning a trip during the high season, such as July and August, we recommend that you book your ferry to Sorrento at least 2-3 months in advance, as tickets can sell out quickly.
+If you are planning a trip to Sorrento during the high season, such as July and August, we recommend that you book your ferry to Sorrento at least 2-3 months in advance, as tickets can sell out quickly.

 Ferry companies often launch last-minute offers, especially for weekday trips, which you can take advantage of if you book closer to your travel date.